pvccrypto/PVCC-1/README.md

 ### Blockchain Technology
 The PVCC [PVCC] Blockchain is an experimental smart contract platform that enables instant payments to anyone, anywhere in the world in a private, secure manner.
-PVCC [PVCC] uses peer-to-peer blockchain technology developed by CryptoCoderz and SaltineChips to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
+PVCC [PVCC] uses peer-to-peer blockchain technology to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.